zalando/skipper/readme.md

 - identifies routes based on the properties of the requests, like path, header and method
 - routes each request to the configured service endpoint
-- allows altering the requests and reponses with filters independently configured for each route
+- allows altering the requests and responses with filters independently configured for each route
 - optionally acts as a final endpoint (shunt)
 - the routing definitions are stored in etcd, which is a clustered configuration service and allows updating the settings without restarting the router